How To Make An Air Mattress More Comfortable

 Create An Anti-Slide Surface On The Bottom Of Your Air Mattress

-Air mattresses notoriously slip and slide because the bottom side just doesn’t have anything to grip to.
+Air mattresses notoriously slip and slide because the bottom side has nothing to grip.
 Plastic is slippery on any surface, whether it’s carpeting, wood, linoleum, or a tent floor.

 We have an ingenious way to put a stop to the sliding!

 Use a thick non-skid carpet pad/underlay for hard floors.
-These pads are easy to cut-to-size and fold up nicely to store.
-If you happen to take it camping with you, any dirt can easily be washed off because it’s waterproof.
+These pads are easy to cut to size and fold up nicely to store.
+If you take it camping, any dirt can easily be washed off because it’s waterproof.

 Purchase An Air Mattress With Never Flat Technology